tanmayagarwal/atlan_devops_task/README.md

 ```bash
 docker-compose scale <service name> = <no of instances>
 ```
-Now we can provide load balancer on top of these containers for disaster recovery.
+Now we can provide load balancer on top of these containers in round robin fashion for disaster recovery.